btrask/stronglink/client/README.md

 As much caching as possible should be enabled for these URIs because their content is immutable.
 For example, StrongLink always sends an ETag of "1".

-In the event of a hash collision, it's undefined which version will be returned.
-Server implementations are recommended to return the oldest matching file, to prevent existing files from being "overwritten."
+In the event of a hash collision, the server is guaranteed to return the oldest matching file, to prevent existing files from being "overwritten."

 Planned features: content negotiation, range requests